MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 [APIs image 1]

-**The goal of this documentation section**, however, are not to cover all our APIs but rather to:
+**The goal of this documentation section**, however, is not to cover all the Customer 360 APIs but rather to:
 - Provide a step-by-step guidance as for how to use and read the Swagger webpage shown above.
 - Provide further explainations on the APIs that you, as a user, are expected to use the most.

 ### How to Use the Customer 360 Swagger Webpage

+### Using *Open Data Protocol APIs* for accessing Profile Store, Fact Store and Azure Data Lake Entities

+### Using *Conflation APIs* for viewing and retrieving configurations that were made during the *Data Configuration* process

+### Using *Segmentation APIs* for quering segments that were created in the *Segment Creation* screen